Please find below the answers to some of the questions I get asked by my clients and prospects.

 When I do work at a client’s offices, I charge a full working day and travel expenses, which bumps the price up significantly.
 By working from my office, I’m able to keep costs to my clients at a minimum by only charging for the hours I work on their project, and of course, there are no expenses.

-In these days of emails, online document sharing, Skype and other ways to communicate, it’s not essential to be onsite except in very unusual circumstances.
+In these days of emails, online document sharing, Zoom, Teams and other ways to communicate, it’s not essential to be onsite except in very unusual circumstances.

 Can you help us find and apply for a grant to fund our project?

-Having said that, if you have already decided upon a particular fund or grant, and need specialist help with answering the questions, then I can help you.
+If you have already decided upon a particular fund or grant, and need specialist help with answering the questions, then I can also help you.
+I also provide training to help you be more self sufficient in bidding for funding.
+Get in touch for more details.

 How many delegates can attend your training courses?